maueroats/teaching/content/intermediate-cs/ch07/exercises-3.md

 2. Write a function `small-0` that takes in two numbers and gives out the distance to zero of the number that is closest to zero on the number line.
 It should work with negative numbers as well.

+3. Write a function `stuck-50-150` that takes in a number x and gives out x.
+Except if x is below 50, give an answer of 50.
+Also if x is more than 150, give an answer of 150.

 3. `random-3`: Write a function that gives a random number between -50 and 50.

 4. `random-4`: Write a function that gives a random even number 0-200.